-Pecan trees are native to the southern United States.
-Indians enjoyed pecans before the Europeans came to North America.
-The first Spanish and French explorers mentioned the native Pacana nuts growing in Mississippi, Louisiana and Texas.
-George Washington and Thomas Jefferson were among the pioneers in pecan culture.
-They recorded attempts to grow pecans from seed, and planted the trees in their home gardens.
-As early as 1932, observations were made that the southern Rio Grande Valley would be ideal for pecan orcharding.
+Pecan trees are native to the central and southern United States and parts of Mexico (Manaster, 1994).
+Native Americans enjoyed pecans before the Europeans came to North America.
+The word pecan is Algonquian and means “a nut too hard to crack by hand” (Manaster, 1994).
+The first Spanish and French explorers mentioned the native nuts growing in Mississippi, Louisiana, and Texas.
+George Washington and Thomas Jefferson were among the pioneers in pecan culture; they recorded attempts to grow pecans from seed, and planted the trees in their home gardens (Manaster, 1994).
+As early as 1932, observations were made that the southern Rio Grande Valley would be ideal for pecan orchards.
 Pecan orchards in the Pecos Valley started shortly after 1900.

 Rich in Nutrients

-Pecans furnish calcium, phosphorus, iron, potassium and magnesium.
-They are also a good source of the B vitamins (thiamin, riboflavin and niacin).
-Ten large nuts (20 halves) yield approximately 100 calories.
+Pecans provide calcium, phosphorus, iron, potassium, and magnesium.
+They are also a good source of the B vitamins thiamin, riboflavin, and niacin.
+Ten large nuts (20 halves) provide approximately 100 calories.
 The fat in pecans has a high ratio of polyunsaturated to saturated fatty acids.
 The pecan is an excellent source of energy because it is 71% fat.

-For storage, put fresh chile in polyethylene-type bags in the refrigerator until peeled.
-Dried red chile or chile powder should be stored in a cool dark place to preserve flavor and color.
-Frozen foods should be stored at zero degrees.
-Canned chile should be stored in a cool dark place.
-After opening, refrigerate and use within 2 days.
+For storage, put fresh chile in plastic zip-top bags in the refrigerator until peeled.
+Dried red chile or chile powder should be stored in a cool, dark place to preserve flavor and color.
+Frozen foods should be stored at or below 0°F. Canned chile should be stored in a cool, dark place.
+Refrigerate cans after opening and use within 2 days.

 Pecans are available shelled or in the shell.
-Fresh shelled pecans are a light golden brown.
-The color darkens with age.
-High quality pecans in the shell are clean and free from cracks or holes.
-Unshelled pecans keep at room temperature for about 6 months.
+Fresh shelled pecans are a light golden brown; the color darkens with age.
+High-quality pecans in the shell are clean and free from cracks or holes.
+Unshelled pecans will keep at room temperature for about 6 months.
 Ideally they should be stored in a cool, dry place.
 Shelled pecans should be stored in a refrigerator or the freezer.
 They remain in good condition for a year.

 Both chile and pecans add good flavor to a wide variety of dishes.
-Chile in all forms should be labeled as to pungency.
+Chile in all forms should be labeled for its pungency or heat level.
 Sometimes variety is used as an indication of hotness, so it is helpful for novices to be familiar with varieties.
+See NMSU Research Report 763, The Chile Cultivars of New Mexico State University Released from 1913 to 2008 (http://aces.nmsu.edu/pubs/research/horticulture/RR-763.pdf), for information on chile varieties, including heat level.
 A little bit of chile usually goes a long way, so it’s best to start with a small amount first.
-For hotter dishes, substitute jalepeño peppers for part or all of the green chile.
+For hotter dishes, substitute jalapeño or serrano peppers for part or all of the green chile.

-Chile sauce is basic to many recipes.
-It can then be used with many dishes as well as traditional Spanish dishes such as tacos, enchiladas or huevos rancheros.
-Chile is a tasty addition to scrambled eggs, beans, salads, casseroles and vegetable dishes.
+Chiles or chile sauce is essential for many Mexican recipes, such as tacos, enchiladas, or huevos rancheros.
+Chile can also be a tasty addition to scrambled eggs, beans, salads, casseroles, and vegetable dishes.

 Pecans add tasty nourishment to every course at mealtime.
-They can be added to salads, vegetable casseroles, main dishes and desserts.
+They can be added to salads, casseroles, main dishes, and desserts.
 Better yet, just eat them plain or toasted.

 Red Chile Sauce

-In saucepan mix chili powder, flour, salt and garlic powder.
+In a saucepan, mix chile powder, flour, salt, and garlic powder.
 Add water gradually while mixing to blend well.
-Add oil and oregano.
+Add oil and oregano and stir to combine.
 Simmer gently for 15 minutes.
-Makes two cups.
+Makes 2 cups (1 pint).

 Heat oil in a fry pan.
-Fry each tortilla in hot fat and drain.
-Dip one tortilla into chile sauce then place tortilla flat on a plate, sprinkle onion and cheese on top and repeat.
+Fry each tortilla briefly in hot oil and drain.
+Dip one tortilla into chile sauce, then place tortilla flat on a plate, sprinkle cheese and onion on top, and repeat.
 Usually 3 tortillas make one serving.
-May be topped with fried egg.
-Serve with refried beans, Spanish rice and/or salad.
+May be topped with a fried egg.
+Serve with refried beans, Spanish rice, and/or salad.
 Serves 4 to 6.

 Chile Con Carne

-Make red chile sauce above and add 2 cups cooked, cubed meat and 2 cups cooked pinto beans.
+Make red chile sauce (recipe above) and add 2 cups cooked, cubed meat and 2 cups cooked pinto beans.
 Serve hot in bowls with corn or flour tortillas or corn bread.

 New Mexico Spoon Bread

-Mix all ingredients except chile and cheese.
-Pour 1/2 batter in greased 9 × 9 pan, sprinkle on 1/2 cheese and chile; add remaining batter and top with cheese and chile.
-Bake in 400 °F oven 45 minutes; cool slightly and serve.
+Preheat oven to 400°F. Mix all ingredients except chile and cheese.
+Pour half of the batter into a greased 9 × 9 pan, then sprinkle on half of the cheese and chile.
+Add the remaining batter and top with the rest of the cheese and chile.
+Bake for 45 minutes; cool slightly and serve.

 Green Chile Salsa

 Combine all ingredients and mix well.
 Chill and refrigerate for an hour or longer to allow flavors to blend.
-This makes 2 cups of sauce.
-Serve as a dip, in tacos, with beans or to season other foods.
+This makes 2 cups (1 pint) of salsa.
+Serve as a dip, in tacos, with beans, or to season other foods.

 Chile Con Queso

-In a saucepan cook chile salsa (above) until just tender.
+In a saucepan, cook green chile salsa (recipe above) until just tender.
 Remove from heat.
-Add 2 cups grated cheese.
+Add 2 cups grated cheese (such as cheddar, jack, or asadero).
 Stir in until melted.
 Serve as a dip or to season bland foods.
 Thin with evaporated milk to desired consistency.

-Peel chile, remove stems and seeds, chop fine.
+Peel chile, remove stems and seeds, and chop finely.
 Bring cream cheese to room temperature.
 Blend cheese and chile.
-Spread on celery or carrot sticks, or tortilla chips.
+Spread on celery or carrot sticks, bagels, or tortilla chips.
+Refrigerate leftover spread promptly.

 Green Chile Stew

-Place meat in large heavy fry pan.
-Brown over medium heat.
-Add onion, chile, tomato, carrots, potatoes, cumin seed, salt, pepper and mix thoroughly.
+Heat oil in a large, heavy fry pan on medium heat.
+Add meat and brown.
+Add onion, chile, tomato, carrots, potatoes, cumin seed, salt, and pepper and mix thoroughly.
 Sprinkle flour over all ingredients.
 Add water to cover all ingredients.
-Cover.
-Bring to a boil and turn heat down.
+Cover and bring to a boil, then reduce heat to a simmer.
 Simmer 1 1/2 hours or until tender.
 Serves 6.

 Quick Chile Cheese Corn

-In a large skillet heat butter over medium heat.
-Saute onion until translucent.
-Add chile, tomatoes and salt.
-Cook until just tender.
+In a large skillet, heat butter over medium heat.
+Sauté onion until translucent.
+Add chile, tomatoes, and salt and cook until just tender.
 Add corn and heat to simmering.
 Remove from heat.
 Stir in shredded cheese until melted.
 Serve immediately.
 Serves 6.

-Preheat oven to 300°F. Place nuts in shallow baking pan.
-Combine remaining ingredients.
-Pour over nuts and stir well.
+Preheat oven to 300°F. Place nuts in a shallow baking pan.
+In a separate bowl, combine remaining ingredients, then pour over nuts and stir well.
 Bake 20 minutes, stirring twice during cooking.
 Let cool on thick paper towels.
 Store in airtight container.

 Pecan Cheese Ball

-Soften cream cheese.
-Gradually stir in crushed pineapple, 1 cup pecans, bell pepper, onion, and seasoned salt.
+Gradually stir together softened cream cheese, crushed pineapple, 1 cup of the pecans, bell pepper, onion, and seasoned salt.
 Chill well.
-Form into a ball and roll in 1 cup pecans.
+Form into a ball and roll in the remaining 1 cup of pecans.
 Chill until serving.
-Garnish with twists of pineapple slices, maraschino cherries or parsley.
+Garnish with twists of pineapple slices, maraschino cherries, or parsley.
 Serve with assorted crackers.

-Cook broccoli in salted water until just tender.
-Drain and place in a greased 1-quart casserole.
+Preheat oven to 350°F. Cook broccoli in salted water until just tender.
+Drain and place in a greased 2-quart casserole dish.
 Add cheese and pecans.
-Mix soup and milk and pour over.
-Top with bread crumbs and bake at 350 °F for 30 minutes.
+In a separate bowl, mix soup and milk, then pour over broccoli mixture.
+Top with bread crumbs and bake for 30 minutes.